The Declaration of the Rights of All Students to Equity in Arts Learning

 Help spread the word about this effort by using the materials in our communication toolkit:

-- Full declaration
+- Full declaration with examples from districts

 - Model resolution to adopt the declaration